Bilal-S/iis2tomcat/README.md

 *   Improved transfer of SSL data to Tomcat servlet container
 *   Support improved translation of load balancer headers to determine correct client IP
 *   Support client fingerprint mechanism for use with safer sessions
-*   Support for Adobe Coldfusion 10,11 AJP dialect
+*   Support for Adobe Coldfusion 10 - 2018 AJP dialects
 *   Support for Lucee, Railo, and OpenBD CFML Engines
 *   Support for alternate Path-Info header transmission via AJP

+## Even more stuff

 If you were using a proxy or URL rewrite engine you would also benefit from:
 *   Fully integrated SSL to Servlet container